 In most cases, the answer is no. But there are many reasons why people should not ignore any product recall and, when it comes to your ride, a product recall may be a safety concern.

-Today’s new automobiles are technological marvels which usually deliver a high degree of safety and reliability – until you’re on the receiving end of the dreaded recall notice.
-According to the National Highway Traffic Safety Administration almost 18 million vehicles were affected in 2012 by more than 650 safety recalls.
+Today’s new automobiles are technological marvels that usually deliver a high degree of security and reliability on the road – until you’re on the receiving end of the dreaded recall notice.
+And people want to know: How will their auto insurance be affected?

 After the problem is corrected, it’s a good idea to provide your insurance company with paperwork documenting that the necessary vehicle repairs have been made.
 If you’re involved in an accident because of a faulty part that has been recalled, your insurance company can settle the cost with the manufacturer.

 Your car’s value is something that’s used to determine its insurance cost.
 If a recall is widespread and the issue can’t be corrected, for example, it could have a negative impact on the market value.
 You should check with your insurance company – it’s possible you may be able to decrease your insurance rates, since your car’s value has been reduced.